nikitavoloboev/data/relationships/relationships.md

 # Relationships

 Be honest, kind and empathetic.
 Communicate everything.
 Don't avoid/ignore conflicts.
+Try not to argue on same topics and resolve issues when they arise at their root.

 ## Notes